Crimes victims leave is time off from work granted to people in California who are victims of a crime. There are two variations of this leave:

 3. Do I have to notify my employer if I take leave?

-An employee is required to give his or her employer reasonable advance notice – such as to Human Resources – if he or she intends to take time off from work.
+You are required to give your employer reasonable advance notice – such as to Human Resources – if you intend to take time off from work.
 If advance notice is not feasible, it is not required.4

-If the time taken off work is unexpected or an unscheduled absence – like in a crisis situation – an employer may require certain written documentation to show that the employee was the victim of a crime.
+If the time taken off work is unexpected or an unscheduled absence – like in a crisis situation – your employer may require certain written documentation to show that you were the victim of a crime.
 Proof can include:

 - a police report from a law enforcement agency regarding the incident of domestic violence or sexual assault;

-- a court order which separates the employee from the alleged perpetrator, or other documents from the court; or
+- a court order which separates you from the alleged perpetrator, or other documents from the court; or

 - documentation from a medical professional such as a doctor, domestic violence advocate, health care provider, or a therapist providing psychological counseling.

-If the leave would cause the employer undue hardship, the victim may tell the prosecuting attorney in the case.
+If the leave would cause the employer undue hardship, you may tell the prosecuting attorney in the case.
 Then the court hearing may be rescheduled.

 4. Am I entitled to pay while I am off work?

-Employees are not guaranteed the right to a continued paycheck by law.
+You are not guaranteed the right to a continued paycheck by law.
 However, certain union or employment agreements may guarantee the right to pay during such times.
-To receive a paycheck, California law allows employees to use any accrued:
+To continue receiving pay, California law allows you to use any accrued:

 - vacation days,